Mchiir/watchToolFor-cpp/README.md

 📝 Creating Your Makefile

 Now that the tools are installed, you need to create a Makefile to automate the compilation of your C++ project.
-In your project directory, create a file named Makefile (without any extension) with the following content:
+In your project directory, create a file named 'Makefile' (without any extension) with the following content:

     # This is the default target
     all: main.exe

     # Rule to build main.exe from main.cpp
     main.exe: main.cpp
     # Compile main.cpp into an executable named main.exe
         g++ -o main.exe main.cpp

     # Clean target to delete the compiled executable
     clean:
         del main.exe

 📚 Explanation: